-- Check that the additional delay for ADS is not causing problems in your target system circuitry.
+- ☐ Check to see if the fetches that are correct have a different number of wait states than those that are not correct.
+If they do: - Verify sufficient hold time is maintained for the rise of CLK2 to the fall of RESET even with the drop in CLK2 qualify when the emulator is connected.
+See "CLK2 signal integrity." - Check that the additional delay due to use of the flexible cable is not causing problems in your target system circuitry.
 If it is causing problems, you may need to have your target system add a wait state.
-Refer to the section titled, "Timing specifications comparing the emulator with the 80386DX," and to Chapter 9, "Specifications and Characteristics," for detailed timing information. - Check CLK generation (from the falling edge of RESET).
+Refer to the section titled, "Timing specifications comparing the emulator with the Intel80386EX," and to Chapter 9, "Specifications and Characteristics," for detailed timing information. - Check CLK generation (from the falling edge of RESET).
 If it is not correct, invert it. - Check that your data meets the additional setup time required by the emulator.
-If it does not, you may need to add a wait state.

-Check to see if there is some pattern to the 'bad' read states.
+If it does not, you may need to add a wait state. - ☐ Check to see if there is some pattern to the 'bad' read states.
 For example, see if there are HOLD states just before or after the bad reads?
 This might indicate more places for you to look for timing problems.